Where to buy: Amazon, Whole Foods

 Depending on where and when you buy it, you can typically find the GFB for around $2 per bar (if you buy a box of 12).

-That sounds like a lot, but it’s actually very cheap for a plant-based protein bar.
+That sounds like a lot, but it’s about average for a plant-based protein bar.
 But consider that you only get 10 grams of protein per bar, so most athletes may need to buy and eat more than one at a time.

 Again, I score bars out of 10 based on how cheap it typically is per 10 grams of protein (a high score is better), and the GFB gets a score of 6 out of 10.